My 20 years of Lisbon in 20 fond memories

 My parents never knew about this.

-The House of Terror at Feira Popular
+14. The house of terror at Feira Popular

-Our own little version of an amusement park with rides, restaurants, cotton candy and a haunted house.
+Our own little version of an amusement park with rides, restaurants, cotton candy, and a haunted house.

-I don’t know how I convinced my brother to go but I think it had something to do with the fact that I was underage and he was the one responsible for me.
+I don’t know how I convinced my brother to go, but I think it had something to do with the fact that I was underage and he was the one responsible for me.
 I didn’t leave him any choice, did I?
 After all, this was all part of my introduction to Lisbon, even before moving here permanently.

-I remember the number one rule written in all caps at the ticket office: “DO NOT TOUCH THE ACTORS”.
-So, we’re in a panic, running around inside a badly lit house and we’re supposed to remember that?
+I remember the number one rule written in all caps at the ticket office: “DO NOT TOUCH THE ACTORS.”
+So, we’re in a panic, running around inside a poorly lit house, and we’re supposed to remember that?
 Gotcha!

 From the house itself, I don’t remember much except grabbing the hand of the woman behind me as her boyfriend tried to push her to move (followed by my loud, dramatic “come on!
-We gotta get out of here!”) and the near heart attack when the resident Leatherface chased us out with his chainsaw (I swear it looked and sounded like a goddamn real chainsaw, then again it’s been a while…).
+We gotta get out of here!”) and the near heart attack when the resident Leatherface chased us out with his chainsaw (I swear it looked and sounded like a real goddamn chainsaw, then again it’s been a while…).

 Made friends for life.